 Drugs and the law

-Illegal drugs are divided into different ‘classes’ by the Misuse of Drugs Act.
+You can divide legal drugs into different ‘classes’ by the Misuse of Drugs Act.
 If you’re caught with drugs, the punishment you’ll get depends on what class the drug is.
-You’ll also face different punishments depending on whether you were just in possession of it, or if you intended to supply it to others.
+It also depends on whether you possessed, or if you intended to supply / distribute it to others.
+But drugs and the law can be pretty tricky, so we’re here to break it down for you.

 What different classes of drugs are there?